triosnok/isi-planning-tool/README.md

 Details on how environments are configured can be found in the [infrastructure](infrastructure) folder.

-The application can be deployed to other environments using Docker, just make sure to set the required environment variables for the backend service.
+The application can be deployed to other environments using the published container images, just make sure to set the required environment variables for the backend service.